Forest Park station (CTA Lake Street Elevated)

 Forest Park was an at-grade station on the Chicago Transit Authority's 'L' system, serving as the former western terminus of the Lake Street Elevated.

 History

-The station was opened in 1910 as part of an extension of the Lake Street "L" into the Chicago & North Western Railroad's Forest Park yard.
-The adjacent Marion station had served as the terminal of the line since 1901.
-Passenger service was initially operated with a single track, but was expanded to two tracks by 1946.
+The station was opened in 1910 as part of an extension of the Lake Street "L" into the Chicago and North Western Transportation Company's Forest Park yard.
+The Marion station had served as the terminal of the line since 1901.
+Passenger service was operated with a single track, but was expanded to two tracks by 1946.
 In 1962, the at-grade stations of the Lake Street "L" were moved onto the abandoned C&NW embankment, as the local stations had been abandoned since 1958.
-The elevation prompted the merger of the Forest Park station and the adjacent Marion station into the current Harlem/Lake station.
+The elevation prompted the merger of the Forest Park station and the Marion station into the current Harlem/Lake station.